BarrierAntho/42_pipex/README.md

 nPipe = 1
 ```
 :warning: _The priority of error in a pipe is : file, command_
-:warning: _The priority of catargument is more important than stdin_
+:warning: _The priority of cat argument is more important than stdin_
 :bangbang: _Use open "O_DIRECTORY" to know if the object is a directory_
 :bangbang: _Use open "O_CREAT" to create the output file_